 At the School of Engineering, our MS in Cybersecurity program curriculum is rooted in the belief that theory and research must translate into real-world solutions.
 To this end, we operate the National Science Foundation-funded Information Systems and Internet Security (ISIS) laboratory.
 We’ve also built a remotely accessible and virtual laboratory called VITAL, which serves as a shared, central facility for a consortium of universities in New York City.

 The School of Engineering has a distinguished history of research and education in the field of cybersecurity, and our classes are taught by internationally known experts.
 We’ve been designated an NSA Center of Excellence in Information Assurance, a Center of Excellence in Research, and a Center of Excellence in Cyber Operations.
 Our curriculum meets the National Training Standards set by the Committee on National Security Systems (CNSS).

 The cybersecurity field is expected to generate many new jobs over the next decade as industry and government continue to emphasize safe data and information systems.
 As a graduate of the program, you’ll be ready for a career as a developer of security products, security application programmer, security analyst, and penetration tester.
 You can also pursue work as a security researcher, vulnerability analyst, or security architect, or continue your studies toward a doctorate.

 You need a superior undergraduate record from an accredited institution in order to be considered for entrance into the program.
 Preferably, you should have an undergraduate degree in computer science, mathematics, science, or engineering.
 However, applicants with degrees in other fields are considered individually for admission.
 You must also satisfy the following:

-Admission with advanced standing is accepted in accordance with the School of Engineering regulations published in the catalog.
+Admission with advanced standing is accepted in accordance with the School of Engineering regulations published in the bulletin.
 A maximum of 9 credits may be applied to the MS degree from previous graduate work at an acceptable institution.

 Qualified MS students registered in other the School of Engineering master's programs (e.g., the Computer Science master's program), who can demonstrate adequate skills in the area of cybersecurity, may be permitted to transfer to the MS in Cybersecurity program per the admissions requirements outlined on this page.